Nearly 50K turn out to vote in-person on opening weekend in Los Angeles

 If a voter needs or prefers to vote in-person, they are encouraged to use the following voting tools:

--- Media outlets who wish to go to a Vote Center must contactmediainfo@rrcc.lacounty.gov with the location name(s) and the time they will be on-site prior to their arrival.
+• Media outlets who wish to go to a Vote Center must contact mediainfo@rrcc.lacounty.gov with the location name(s) and the time they will be on site prior to their arrival.